mjo22/cryojax/README.md

 log_likelihood = model(params)
 ```

 Imaging models also accept a series of `Filter`s and `Mask`s.
-By default, this is an `AntiAliasingFilter` that cuts off modes above the Nyquist freqeuency, and a `CircularMask` that only simulates pixels within a central circle.
-Alternatively, one could add a `WhiteningFilter`.
+By default, this is an `AntiAliasingFilter` that cuts off modes above the Nyquist freqeuency.
+Alternatively, one could add a `WhiteningFilter` and a `CircularMask`.

 ```python
 from jax_2dtm.simulator import AntiAliasingFilter, WhiteningFilter, CircularMask